dsc-courses/dsc10-2022-fa/syllabus.md

 We are aware that the DSC 10 exam conflicts with the final exam for MATH 20A.
 Fortunately, MATH 20A is providing an alternate exam for students with this conflict, so you should take the DSC 10 exam as scheduled and the MATH 20A exam at the alternate time provided by your math instructor.

-Students taking another course with a conflicting final exam should let us know right away to see if accomodations can be made.
+Students taking another course with a conflicting final exam should let us know right away via the [Beginning of Quarter Survey](https://forms.gle/PcQ2dMZmunReUKyN9) to see if accomodations can be made.
 Without express permission otherwise, students are required to take the final exam at the scheduled time.

 ---